rjtmahinay/blog-rjtmahinay/clb9guu2f000208medmotcc3m.md

 ## Final Thoughts

 This blog post shows the results of a simple Micronaut Function Application for Serverless by comparing the Lambda configuration with or without SnapStart enabled.
-We can see that due to ahead-of-time initialization optimization.
-We can see a big difference in the app's latency.
+We can see the app's latency improved due to ahead-of-time initialization optimization

 ## Further Reading